Energy Saving Guide

 · Making your home draught-proof can be done by getting thick curtains, running draught excluders or seals along the gaps between windows and doors.

-The quicker the shower, the more energy you’ll save.
+• Consider having showers instead of baths and save water.
+The quicker the shower, the more energy you’ll save

-You want to make sure the radiators you use are using are working to their full potential.
+• You want to make sure the radiators you use are using are working to their full potential.

 Air can often get trapped in your radiators, which makes them less effective.
 If your radiators aren’t warm all the way to the top, then you’ll know this has happened.
-Bleeding your radiators means getting rid of this extra air - you’ll need to use a screwdriver or a radiator key (depending on the type of radiator you have) to open a valve and let the air escape.
+Bleeding your radiators means getting rid of this extra air - you’ll need to use a screwdriver or a radiator key (depending on the type of radiator you have) to open a valve and let the air escape